ckdrew670/bungee/README.md

 # Bungee

-A Composer package for string manipulation.
+A Composer package for flexible string manipulation.

 This is a project built for personal use to learn about creating composer packages and as a reminder of OOP.

 # How to install

 Coming soon ...

 # Wiki